What regression testing challenges exist on the UI level?August 20, 2016

 UI Regression Testing Automation Tools

 One thing that makes CSS testing troublesome is the fact that the UI changes a lot.
 Changes can occur due to bugs or functionality updates.
-‘Unexpected’ UI changes are typically considered as bugs and need to be corrected.
-But with a complicated UI with many dynamic elements, you have to be a very keen observer to ‘catch them all’.
+‘Unexpected’ UI changes are typically considered bugs and need to be need to be dealt with.
+The problem is you have to be a very keen observer to ‘catch them all’.
 This is especially true for complex modern UIs powered by React, Angular, or Vue.

 Naturally, each functional page built with HTML/CSS should be visually compared to the mockup, and functionally compared to the expected behavior.
 The task of manually comparing the UI shown on the screens to the expected state is not as simple as it may sound.
-Human eye might not catch some tiny details which however have much significance for the product.
-And every human develops testing “fatigue” which causes them to not notice even the most obvious problems.
+Human eye might not catch some tiny details which, however, have much significance for the product.
+And every human is prone to testing fatigue which causes them not to notice even the most obvious problems.

 Here is when the automation testing tool should jump in.
 However it brings some new pitfalls.
 Main challenges with UI regression testing automation are: